We treat our clients the way we deal with each other: with kindness, respect and integrity. This philosophy guides everything we do.

 I attended the University of Nevada School of Medicine, then graduated from the University of Alabama School of Medicine.
 I practiced Emergency Medicine for 23 years and was the president of Northern Nevada Emergency Physicians at Renown Health.

 Like many physicians, I was never trained in financial matters.
 I made many mistakes managing my own money.
 I finally sought independent advice in 2001.
 I found those who sought my business were part of a sales culture.
 They were product and commission-driven.
 I didn’t feel they had my best interest in mind.
 I wasn’t comfortable relying on their advice.

-After extensive discussions with my wife, Robin (a registered nurse), I decided to become the client centered financial resource that was unavailable in Reno.
-I left my medical practice and passed the Certified Financial Planning professional examination in 2003.
+After extensive discussions with my wife, Robin (a nurse practitioner with a doctorate in nursing practice), I decided to become the client-centered financial resource that was unavailable in Reno.
+I left my medical practice and passed the Certified Financial Planner professional examination in 2003.
 I opened an advisory firm (initially named “Hollen Financial Planning”) in 2004.
-I satisfied the experience requirement for using the CFP designation on January 3, 2006.
+I satisfied the experience requirement for using the CFP® designation on January 3, 2006.

-Joe, Eric, Robin, Jacob, Adam at MS Nursing graduation from University of Nevada, Reno
+Joe, Eric, Robin, Jacob, and Adam at MS Nursing graduation from the University of Nevada, Reno

-My conversion from active management to “evidence-based” and “fee-only” was fairly easy.
-I started attending financial conferences.
-At one of them, I met Jack Bogle, the founder of Vanguard.
+My conversion to “evidence-based” and “fee-only” was fairly easy.
+I started attending financial education conferences.
+I met Jack Bogle, the founder of Vanguard at one of them.
 Speaking with him made a lasting impression on me.
 I immersed myself in reading studies underlying a rigorous, academically-based approach to investing.

 By that time, I was convinced the way forward was to base my advice on sound, peer-reviewed data, which meant we couldn’t be influenced by commissions, or have an incentive to push expensive investment products.
 The bedrock of our offering was simple: to always place the interest of our clients above our own.